Derek G Medina, experienced Family Law, Real Estate attorney in Port Angeles, WA with 7 reviews

 2

-Lack of preparation and focus in court
+Lack of preparation and focus on client's case

 “In court he seamed I'll prepared and manic in speaking, he rambled and got nothing accomplished.”